 This year’s Clean Energy First bill is based on an earlier version introduced by Gov. Walz in 2019 that passed in the House but failed in the Senate.
 It also promotes creation of local clean energy jobs.

 The Energy Conservation and Optimization Act (ECO) is a long-needed update to our state’s energy conservation program.
-MN350 Action supports this bill, which has a growing number of supporters in both the House and the Senate.
+MN350 Action supports this bill, which has made it out of both House and Senate Committees and will be voted upon by the entire House and Senate.
 ECO would require most utilities to increase the percentage of their annual operating revenue invested in energy conservation.

 That includes a shift toward innovative clean technologies in energy production, efficient switching between fuel sources, and improved load management.
 ECO also would require public utilities to provide energy conservation programs to low-income households.
 Upgrades that impact our state’s energy efficiency will save consumers and businesses millions of dollars.